Michael-Cowie/Notes/Math/proofs/geometry/sum_of_interior_angles.md

 $$

-From the proof illustrated above we know that the sum of the interior angles is $ (n - 2) \times 180 $.
+From the proof illustrated above we know that the sum of the interior angles is $(n - 2) \times 180$.
 $$
 \sum_{i=1}^{n} \alpha_i = 180^\circ(n - 2)
 $$